bershin/Bible/Languages/09.Advanced_Functions/Readme.md

 - For "let" & "const" the variable is not hoisted
 - functions are hoisted
 - function expression are not hoisted
-    - With let the variable not not hoisted
+    - With let the variable not hoisted
     - with var variable is hoisted but not value, so executing "undefined" is error